monitio/leoht/README.md

 Windows 11 will be the only tested Windows version for now.
 (Windows 10 should also work just not supported as much or tested)

-Linux hasn't been tested yet at all.
+Linux hasn't been tested in Debian 12 only.
-(Debian 12 will be tested first soon)
+(Debian 12 will be tested first when updated)

 ### Windows: